YJDoc2/The-Transpiler-Project/project.md

 \# test13.c transpiled from test13.tpp for testing For loops<br />

 make file generating function , generate header file after successful code compiling.<br />
+NOTE : all test before now contains some redundant code that uses raw to hardcode fn declarations <br />
-Added comment detecting in preparser and prelexer Added break and continue statements add un-supported C tokens error in lexer
+Added comment detecting in preparser and prelexer<br />
+Added break and continue statements<br />
+Added un-supported C tokens error in lexer<br />
+Added #line in the generated codefile, for every line, nNOTE that for a generated code structure, like loops, this may show incorrect/slightly off line numbers<br />

 ## Stage 6